-CN is progressively achieving greater equality by identifying and eliminating inequalities of outcomes through appropriate legislation and policies, and through the way we operate and interact in our community and beyond.
-We provide direct investment and promote social, economic and political inclusion through action and initiatives.
-We also seek active participation and representation, reflective of our community makeup, in the development of all our guiding strategies.
+ing and eliminating inequalities of outcomes through appropriate e and interact in our community and beyond.
+We provide direct nclusion through action and initiatives.
+We also seek active unity makeup, in the development of all our guiding strategies.

-Goal 11.
-Make cities and human settlements inclusive, safe, resilient and sustainable
+ive, safe, resilient and sustainable

-SDG 11 is considered the local government-driven goal and our work in creating a sustainable city is extensive.
-CN commits to building a sustainable city through initiatives and advocacy in housing; transport and natural heritage; waste, green and public space; and the deliberate planning of our city using local materials.
+ind our work in creating a sustainable city is extensive.
+CN commits ocacy in housing; transport and natural heritage; waste, green and ng local materials.

-Goal 12.
-Ensure sustainable consumption and production patterns

-CN aims to move towards more sustainable patterns of consumption and production, including reviewing and improving on waste and natural resource use

-Goal 13.
-Take urgent action to combat climate change and its impacts
+duction patterns

-CN is leading in many aspects of climate change policy, strategy and planning.
-We are working to mobilise and improve our capacity and that of our community through education, awareness-raising and strategies for climate change mitigation, adaptation, impact reduction and early warning.
-We are building and transitioning to green jobs and encouraging sustainable, inclusive growth of climate-aware enterprise.

-Goal 14.
-Conserve and sustainably use the oceans, seas and marine resources for sustainable development

-With some of the best beaches in the world, Newcastle values its coastline, and CN recognises our responsibility to ensure its conservation, resilience and restoration.
-The need to sustainably manage marine resources for the use of our community is integral to our future, as is the positioning of Newcastle as an international tourist destination.
+consumption and production, including reviewing and improving on ange and its impacts strategy and planning.
+We are working to mobilise and improve our awareness-raising and strategies for climate change mitigation, e building and transitioning to green jobs and encouraging s, seas and marine resources for sustainable development values its coastline, and CN recognises our responsibility to ensure its ainably manage marine resources for the use of our community is as an international tourist destination.

-Goal 15.
-Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss

-Protecting the natural assets, green space and biodiversity of our region is an important part of CN's work.
-We have mobilised resources toward management, conservation and planning to ensure biodiversity and sustainable ecosystems.
+use of terrestrial ecosystems, sustainably manage forests, degradation and halt biodiversity loss y of our region is an important part of CN's work.
+We have mobilised ng to ensure biodiversity and sustainable ecosystems.

-Goal 16.
-Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels

-CN seeks to be inclusive, participatory and representative in all our decision-making.
-Our continuous improvement processes focus on our effectiveness, accountability and transparency with public access to information.
-Our initiatives focus on how our work impacts the community and how we can best ensure safety and security for all, especially the most vulnerable members of our community.
+for sustainable development, provide access to justice for all itutions at all levels e in all our decision-making.
+Our continuous improvement processes ncy with public access to information.
+Our initiatives focus on how our re safety and security for all, especially the most vulnerable members and revitalize the Global Partnership for Sustainable nerships for the progress of the SDGs.
+Through formal and informal If of our community and to mobilise resources and expertise for the